superarcswift/SwiftCommunity/README.md

 ## Content

 All content are curated from external sources such as Vimeo, Youtube or WWDC live streams.
-This is insipred heavily from [SwiftTube](http://www.swifttube.co/) and [talk & coffee app](https://apps.apple.com/app/talks-coffee/id1466240063)
+This is inspired heavily from [SwiftTube](http://www.swifttube.co/) and [talk & coffee app](https://apps.apple.com/app/talks-coffee/id1466240063)

 ## App Features